rototor/pdfbox-graphics2d/README.md

 # pdfbox-graphics2d
 Graphics2D Bridge for Apache PDFBox

-Using this library you can use any Graphics2D API based graph / chart library to embed a graph / chart as vector drawing in a PDF.
+Using this library you can use any Graphics2D API based SVG / graph / chart library to embed those graphics as vector drawing in a PDF.

 TODO:
  - Sample Usage